Print Friendly

 • If you already have 20 or more years of pensionable and past service as of November 1, 2021, you will still have the option to take your commuted value until you become eligible for an unreduced pension (i.e., no change from the prior provisions).

-• If you have less than 20 years of pensionable and past service as of November 1, 2021, you will no longer have the option to take the commuted value once you do have 20 years of pensionable and past service (or are eligible to retire with an unreduced pension if that should occur sooner).
+• If you have fewer than 20 years of pensionable and past service as of November 1, 2021, you will no longer have the option to take the commuted value once you do have 20 years of pensionable and past service (or are eligible to retire with an unreduced pension if that should occur sooner).

 Pension Value